Joe91/fun-bots/README.md

 [![Image](https://img.shields.io/github/v/release/Joe91/fun-bots?FFFF00&include_prereleases&label=Stable%20Build&style=for-the-badge)](https://github.com/Joe91/fun-bots/releases)
 [![Image](https://img.shields.io/github/v/tag/Joe91/fun-bots?color=A60000&include_prereleases&label=Dev%20Build&style=for-the-badge)](https://github.com/Joe91/fun-bots/tags)

-Welcome to the fun-bots repository.
+Welcome to the fun-bot zombies repository.
 This is a mod for [Venice Unleashed](https://veniceunleashed.net/) to bring highly configurable and intelligent virtual bots to your Battlefield 3 server.

 Do you enjoy this mod?
 Feel free to [Donate](https://www.paypal.me/joe91de)

 ### SUMMARY!
-Quite fun to use bots on different maps and gamemodes!
-- Bots can walk around, shoot and attack enemies using grenades, RPGs and other weaponry.
-[Which maps are supported?](https://github.com/Joe91/fun-bots/blob/master/Supported-maps.md)
-- Bots can drive all kinds of vehicles (on supported maps)
-- Need something a bit more?
-[Create your own traces](https://github.com/Joe91/fun-bots/wiki/Traces) using an easy-to-use trace manager (press <kbd>F12</kbd> in a game)
-- And all this, [highly configurable](https://github.com/Joe91/fun-bots/wiki/Basic-Configuration) to suit your needs using an easy-to-use in-game editor (accessible by pressing <kbd>F12</kbd>).
-- Want to see some Gameplay?
-[Here is a gameplay video](https://www.youtube.com/watch?v=TRA7RjqXRgk&lc=UgwP_9avBu3YTHdhSiZ4AaABAg.9UmWfabUSZ39UmcTFJsgOc) by EUWINPRO.
+A Zombie bot mod based on fun-bots for BF3 VU

 ### Download it now!
 [Download the latest version](https://github.com/Joe91/fun-bots/releases), or if you need some help, we have an [up-to-date tutorial on how to install fun-bots on your server](https://github.com/Joe91/fun-bots/wiki/basic-installation), or if you already have an installation of fun-bots and want to upgrade, just [click here](https://github.com/Joe91/fun-bots/wiki/upgrading) to see how to upgrade.
 [What has changed?](https://github.com/Joe91/fun-bots/blob/master/.github/CHANGELOG.md)